Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Learning Optimal DRSC: Minimax Risks Lower Bounds

-In this section, we study lower bounds on the finite sample minimax risk associated with learning DRSC values for both CAA and CAU adversary models.
+In this section, we study lower bounds on the finite sample minimax risk associated with learning the optimal value functions for both CAA and CAU adversary models.
 We demonstrate lower bounds that match the corresponding convergence rate upper bounds specified in the previous section.
 Before we establish our lower bounds, we first introduce the finite sample minimax risk considered by this paper.
 For given value operator $\cK:\cP(\cW)\ra C(\X)$ and a class of probability measures $\cU\subset\cP(\cW)$, we define the $n$-sample minimax risk over $\cU$ of uniformly learning $\cK(\mu)$ as

 where $\mu^n = \mu\times \ds \times\mu$ is the $n$-fold product measure, and the first infimum is taken over all measurable functions $K: \W^n \ra C(\X)$.